JOIN us from the 4th – 12th of January 2020 and bring in the New Year in a new way.

 Being in canoes creates a platform for a much more intimate understanding of self and the water.
 It is not like the gun-ho, guided experience of a rafting adventure.
 Instead boats are paddled in pairs, facilitating an opportunity for participants to develop trust, communication and understanding with their canoeing partners, as well as experiencing first hand the outcome of their paddling decisions.
-With the Nymboida rivers safe, drop-pool style, capsizes and mistakes are harmless fun, with ample room to collect our wits and process our experiences in the calm pools below.
 The Nymboida river has a safe drop-pool style, so capsizes and mistakes are harmless fun, and there is ample room to collect our wits and process our experiences in the calm pools below.

 Nonviolent Communication (NVC), was founded by Marshall Rosenberg in the 1960s.
 It is grounded in consciousness, language, communication skills, and uses of power that enable us to remain connected to everyone’s humanity, even under trying conditions.
 Nonviolent Communication contains nothing new: all that has been integrated into NVC has been known for centuries.
 The intent is to remind us about what we already know – about how we humans are meant to relate to one another – and to assist us in living in a way that concretely manifests this knowledge.